Astronomer Frank Drake

 The number of planets per star where conditions are suitable for life, ne, is now estimated to be 0.2, meaning one in five planets can support life

-R*, the mean rate of star formation, is a problem, Gertz suggests, because the rate of new star formation changes over the history of our galaxy.
-Plus what about other galaxies?
+R*, the mean rate of star formation changes over the history of our galaxy.
+Plus, what about other galaxies?
 The rate of star formation would be different.
-In his May 2021 paper, Gertz suggested changing R* to Ns: the number of candidate stars in the Milky Way that fall within our field of view.
+In his May 2021 paper, Gertz suggested changing R* to Ns.
+That’s for the number of candidate stars in the Milky Way that fall within our field of view.
 He pointed out that 80% of these stars would be stars not so very different from our sun.

-Fp, the fraction of stars that have planets, is no longer a big unknown, since we now know that planets around stars are quite common.
+Fp, the fraction of stars that have planets, is no longer a big unknown.
+That’s because we now know that planets around stars are quite common.

-Ne, the number of rocky planets in a star’s habitable zone, is too limiting, Gertz suggested.
-The presence of an atmosphere and water are important considerations, but so are the countless moons where life could exist around planets outside a star’s habitable zone.
-Gertz recommends replacing this variable with Ntb, which stands for the total number of bodies that could support life on or beneath their surfaces.
+Ne, the number of rocky planets in a star’s habitable zone, is too limiting.
+Plus the presence of an atmosphere and water are important considerations.
+But so are the countless moons where life could exist around planets outside a star’s habitable zone.
+So Gertz recommends replacing this variable with Ntb.
+That stands for the total number of bodies that could support life on or beneath their surfaces.

-Fl, the fraction of planets that actually develop life, is unknowable at this time.
-The origin of life on Earth is still not completely understood, much less how common or rare it is in the universe.
+Currently, Fl, the fraction of planets that develop life, is unknowable.
+Also, it’s still not understood the origin of life on Earth, much less how common or rare it is in the universe.

 Fi, the fraction of planets with life that develop intelligence, is also unknowable.
 If we don’t know how common life may be in the universe, we don’t know how common intelligent life may be.

 Fc, the fraction of intelligent civilizations technologically capable and actively trying to communicate with us, doesn’t take into consideration the vast expanses that communication would have to travel between our home worlds.
 But we could also unintentionally stumble across a signal (perhaps the Wow! signal?).
-A better variable, Gertz says, is Fd, the fraction of technological life that is detectable by any means.
-The problem may not be the civilization sending us a message, the problem could be that we aren’t advanced enough to detect or receive it.
+Then a better variable, Gertz says, is Fd, the fraction of technological life that is detectable by any means.
+However, the problem may not be the civilization sending us a message.
+Instead, the problem could be that we aren’t advanced enough to detect or receive it.

 L, the length of time a civilization is communicative, depends on how long they can sustain themselves before they either self-destruct or something external (asteroid, supernova or the like) takes them out.
 We don’t know the answer, either for ourselves or for an alien civilization.
 This variable is the one that Carl Sagan considered most uncertain.
 Gertz’s ideas about L mesh nicely with Avi Loeb’s assertion that ‘Oumuamua is of alien origin.
 Gertz commented: